openstax/research-p3-experiment-4/digital_logic/templates/textbook/digital_logic.md

 does not have money) or T is false (she does not have any free time), then Lisa will not go (G) to the movies.

-It is very easy to understand the behavior of the AND gate when we think of a binary value 1 denoting true and the binary value 0 denoting false.
+The behavior of the AND gate can be understood by thinking of a binary value 1 as true and the binary value 0 as false.
 In this case, the output of the AND gate is true only if the first input **and** the second input are true.

 {% call m.figure("AND.PNG", "AND logic gate") %}